Why Positive Thinking Isn’t Enough to Reach Your Goals

 Final Thoughts

-Positive thinking isn’t the enemy—it’s just incomplete on its own.
+Positive thinking isn’t the problem—it’s simply incomplete on its own.

-It can help you begin.
-It can help you recover.
-It can help you stay emotionally balanced when things feel uncertain or difficult.
+It can help you get started.
+It can help you bounce back.
+It can help you stay emotionally balanced when things feel uncertain or challenging.

 But it cannot replace: